TownOfBrookline/general_bylaws/ARTICLE 07/ARTICLE 07.06.md

 (d)  Newsracks shall not exceed the following dimensional
      requirements: Height: 4 1/2 feet from the ground;
      Width: 2 feet; Length: 2 feet.
 Newsracks shall be contracted and maintained so that they do not constitute a hazard or safety problem for travelers and others using the sidewalks and public ways.
-They shall be maintained in good repair and clean and safe condition and shall be removed if their use is discontinued.
+They shall be removed if their use is discontinued and shall be maintained in good repair and clean and safe condition such that each newsrack:

+     1. is regularly serviced;

+     2. is kept free of accumulations of outdated printed materials, trash, rubbish or debris;

+     3. is kept free of stickers (other than the town permit) and graffiti, with graffiti being entirely removed or, in the case of graffiti on an opaque surface, covered with paint matching the color of the surface on which the graffiti has been placed;

+     4. is kept reasonably free of chipped, faded, peeling, or cracked paint and of rust or corrosion;

+     5. is maintained so that its clear glass or plastic parts, if any, through which the printed material being dispensed is visible are not broken and are kept free of stickers, graffiti, tears, peeling and/or fading;

+     6. is maintained so that its structural parts are not broken or misshapen.

 (e)  No newsrack shall bear any advertising other than that
      directly relating to the printed matter dispensed by the newsrack.
 A newsrack may dispense more than   one publication (printed matter) if it is published by the owner of the newsrack or an affiliate thereof and the newsrack may bear advertising directly related to each